310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/first_half_p1.md

 Also… No adult in this school helps you out in anything, and if you stay around the rotten students, you’ll turn rotten yourself.

-Even I… If I could just have more talent and capability--…
+Even I… If I could just have more talent and capability—…
 {% endbubble %}

 {% bubble Kanata pastcurious %}